 I’ve been giving a lot of thought lately to what we should be looking for in our public leaders.
 Of course, the timing of the current election season has something to do with this.
-I also, as a student of leadership, pay close attention to people in key leadership roles in both the public and private sector.
+I also, as a student of leadership, pay close attention to people in key leadership roles in both the public and private sectors.
 Obviously, for good or bad, the President stands above the crowd.
 I think we all can agree there’s been a dearth of leadership lately.
 It feels like our country is coming apart at the seams.
 People are falling into divisive camps unwilling to listen to the other side.
-Finger pointing seems to be at an all-time high.
+Finger-pointing seems to be at an all-time high.
 And, everyone is looking for a scapegoat to justify their own discontent.
-We also have been thrust into a life or death situation with the Coronavirus, which is making people doubly uneasy.
+We also have been thrust into a life-or-death situation with the Coronavirus, which is making people doubly uneasy.

 Something started to go awry about 25 or 30 years ago.
 It became politically expedient to demonize the other side.
 Politics became a zero-sum game.
-Congressman from different parties used to spend personal time together and many were friends (e.g., John McCain babysitting Joe Biden’s kids).
+Congressmen from different parties used to spend personal time together and many were friends (e.g., John McCain babysitting Joe Biden’s kids).
 Ronald Reagan and Tip O’Neil often had drinks together.
-Recently, our elected representatives have minimal interaction with their non-party colleagues unless it is absolutely necessary.
-In essence, your opponent has become your enemy.
+In the current environment, our elected representatives have minimal interaction with their non-party colleagues unless it is absolutely necessary.
+Your opponent has become your enemy.
 I remember vigorous public policy debates when I was younger, today all I hear are personal attacks and vitriol.

-We’ve seen the emergence of countless talking heads who play loose with the facts and hammer home political agendas that ultimately line their pockets.
-We’ve elevated the views of the incurious and ideological over the objective and truth driven.
-No one bothers to pay attention to the multiple non-partisan fact checking resources reviewing content.
-Instead, it seems we prefer to accept the lies or partial truths that validate our preconceived beliefs.
+We’ve seen the emergence of countless talking heads who play loose with the facts and hammer home political agendas that line their pockets.
+We’ve elevated the views of the incurious and ideological over the objective and truth-driven.
+No one bothers to pay attention to the multiple non-partisan fact-checking resources reviewing content.
+Instead, we prefer to accept the lies or partial truths that validate our preconceived beliefs.
 We mistakenly lump all media into the same untrustworthy bucket which is both unwise and unfair.
-Forgetting that many news outlets still do have journalistic standards whether you want to believe it or not.
+Forgetting that many news outlets still do have journalistic standards whether you want to believe it, or not.
 Others just print whatever they want without any research integrity and tout the nonsensical concept of alternative facts.

 Politics has become big business and that is a shame.
-Why else would national campaigns cost so much money.
+Why else would national campaigns cost so much money?
 It was never meant to be this way.
-Why is our congress full of so many multi-millionaires and how do they leave office wealthier?
+Why is our congress full of so many multi-millionaires and how do they leave their positions wealthier?
 Our Founding Fathers worried this could happen.
 This is why they created our system of checks and balances.
-It is also why they wrote considerably about their concerns regarding interest group influence in our political system.
+It is also why they wrote extensively about their concerns regarding interest group influence in our political system.
 What they deemed possible has come true.
-Sadly, when seek to find those responsible, we only need to look in the mirror.
+Sadly, when seeking to find those responsible, we only need to look in the mirror.
 We get the government we deserve.
-This wouldn’t be happening if we all took our role as citizens more seriously and put the good of the nation above our own often misinformed and opinionated self-interest.
+This wouldn’t be happening if we all took our role as citizens more seriously and put the good of the nation above our own, often misinformed, and opinionated self-interest.
 We are asleep at the wheel while someone else is driving.

 - Vote for the candidates who will reach across the aisle and look to find common ground.